Combining p-values via averaging: Abstract

 \section{Abstract}

-This note discusses the problem of multiple testing of a single hypothesis, with a standard goal of combining a number of p-values without making any assumptions about their dependence structure.
-An old result by R\"uschendorf shows that the p-values can be combined by scaling up their average by a factor of 2 (but no smaller factor is sufficient in general).
+This paper proposes general methods for the problem of multiple testing of a single hypothesis, with a standard goal of combining a number of p-values without making any assumptions about their dependence structure.
+An old result by R\"uschendorf and, independently, Meng implies that the p-values can be combined by scaling up their arithmetic mean by a factor of 2 (and no smaller factor is sufficient in general).
+A similar result about the geometric mean (Mattner) replaces 2 by $e$.
+Based on more recent developments in mathematical finance, specifically, robust risk aggregation techniques, we extend these results to generalized means; in particular, we show that $K$ p-values can be combined by scaling up their harmonic mean by a factor of $\ln K$ (asymptotically as $K\to\infty$).
+This leads to a generalized version of the Bonferroni--Holm procedure.
+We also explore methods using weighted averages of p-values.
+Finally, we discuss the efficiency of various methods of combining p-values and how to choose a suitable method in light of data and prior information.